slampenny/SmartSeeder/README.md

 Installation
 ============

-- Add require: "jlapp/smart-seeder": "dev-master" to your composer.json and run an update to bring it in (or run composer require jlapp/smartseeder).
+- Add require: `"jlapp/smart-seeder": "dev-master"` to your composer.json and run an update to bring it in (or run composer require jlapp/smartseeder).
-- Add 'Jlapp\SmartSeeder\SmartSeederServiceProvider' to your providers array in app/config/app.php
+- Add `Jlapp\SmartSeeder\SmartSeederServiceProvider::class` to your providers array in `app/config/app.php`
-- Run php artisan vendor:publish to push config files to your config folder if you want to override the name of the seeds folder or the name of the table where seeds are stored
+- Run `php artisan vendor:publish` to push config files to your config folder if you want to override the name of the seeds folder or the name of the table where seeds are stored